Don’t Overlook This Clover: Pit Bull Needs A Forever Home

 Clovers, particularly the four-leaf variety, are supposed to bring you luck, not need some good fortune of their own.
 But that’s exactly what Clover, a 12-year-old pit bull needs–some luck finding her loving, forever home for her golden years.

-Originally rescued from a shelter in Alabama, Clover was used as a breeder for dog fights.
-It’s not known how many litters she might have had, but consider a worse case scenario: A pit bull like Clover can theoretically have three litters per year and is often kept at it until 10 years old in the dog fighting world.
+Originally rescued from a shelter in Alabama by Second Chance Rescue in New York City, Clover was used as a breeder for dog fights.
+It’s not known how many litters she might have had, but consider a worst-case scenario: A pit bull like Clover can theoretically have three litters per year and is often kept at it until 10 years old in the dog fighting world.

-Clover came to A Good Dog Shelter (profiled in “Find Your New Best Friend Through A Good Dog Rescue" ) for a second time five months ago.
-Her owner, who had adopted Clover from A Good Dog Rescue initially, had to bring her back due to family reasons.
+Clover came to A Good Dog Rescue (profiled in “Find Your New Best Friend Through A Good Dog Rescue" ) when Lisa Smith, its owner, agreed to foster her.
+Smith initially found a home for Clover, but the new owner brought her back five months later due to family reasons.

 Clover is house-trained, crate-trained, relatively healthy for her age and quiet.
 She would prefer to be the only pet in the home.